antmicro/kenning/docs/source/gallery/kenning-ros2-runtime.md

     report_path:=tvm/report.md
 ```

-# Run the example with GUI Node

-Example provide [GUI Node](https://github.com/antmicro/ros2-gui-node) that allows you to view data gathered in the topics, like
-images captured by camera node and instance segmentation output from Kenning in the real time.
+This will run the compiled model and collect runtime statistics from running ROS 2 application.

+## Run the compiled model in full application

+Once the model is compiled and confirmed to work well, we can deploy Kenning's ROS 2 node encapsulating the model in a larger ROS 2 solution.
+Let's use it together with [GUI Node](https://github.com/antmicro/ros2-gui-node) and [Camera Node](https://github.com/antmicro/ros2-camera-node) to display live camera feed with instance segmentation.

 GUI Node itself is a library for visualizaing data from ROS 2 topics and services.
 It provides tools for manipulating Widgets and data objects, used for data visualization.
-GUI itself
-is based upon [Dear Imgui](https://github.com/ocornut/imgui) library.
+GUI itself is based upon [Dear Imgui](https://github.com/ocornut/imgui) library.

 Steps are similar like in the example above but you have to allow non-network local connections to X11 so that the GUI can be started from the Docker container: